The Art of Cycling by James Hibbard

 “In many ways, I’ve come to feel like a stranger to my own culture and don’t want any part of the collective fever dream of distraction – of memes and viral videos and YouTube stars.
 I’m no Übermensch, but I’ve at least followed Nietzsche’s lead and managed to continue to flee from the herd.”

-Refreshingly this book is as far as you get get from any memes and YouTube clips.
+Refreshingly this book is as far as you can get from any memes and YouTube clips.
 There’s little inside gossip from his days as a rider.
 It is not a self-help book: there are no top tips, no practical philosophy takeaways, nor winning thoughts to make you faster.
 At times it is not easy reading as the author explores his family’s history with depression, the road trip is in California but the mentality not always.

 The Art of Cycling often questions why ride, why race and why try to make a career of it, spending years at it?
 For some riders it can just be a job where the cost-benefit ratio of training and racing beats doing shifts in a factory or working on the family farm.
 For many though, there’s a lot more to it, especially because elite cycling can be such an all-consuming activity that goes beyond bicycling to touch on rest, diet, even the role in society whether a group like a team or wider.